fjtrujy/chip8-swift/README.md

-# chip8-swift
+# CHIP8

-A CHIP8 emulator done in pure Swift
+A description of this package.